 SA Objectives Decision Making Questions Assumptions and Approach Central Lincolnshire Site Assessment Criteria to access work, services and leisure?
 13f.
 Does the Plan promote opportunities to enhance the public rights of way and cycling networks?
 Sites that are not within any of the above Centres, or walking distance of public transport links, are likely to have significant negative effects () (Source: Adopted Central Lincolnshire Local Plan 2017 Policies Map) 13.2 Sustainable travel modes All types of site options Where a site is located in close proximity to public transport, there will be better opportunities for new residents and employees to use alternative modes of transport to the car to access jobs and services, and to make shorter journeys via walking or cycling.
 There will be some uncertainty surrounding the effects, as they will be dependent on the travel behaviour of the new residents and employees.
 It is possible that new transport links such as bus routes or cycle paths may be provided as part of new developments, particularly at larger sites, but this cannot be assumed.
 It is assumed that people would be willing to travel further to access a railway station than a bus stop.
-SA Criteria: Sites that are within 800m of a railway station and 400m of a bus stop are likely to have a significant positive effect (++) Sites that are within 1600m from a railway station or within 800m from a bus stop, but not both, are likely to have a minor positive effect (-) Sites where the nearest railway station is further than 1600m from any part of the site and the nearest bust stop is further than 800m away from any part of the site, are likely to have a major negative effect () (Source: Lincolnshire County Council) Distance to nearest Bus Stop Distance to nearest Train Station Economic
+SA Criteria: Sites that are within 800m of a railway station and 400m of a bus stop are likely to have a significant positive effect (++) Sites that are within 800m of a railway station or 400m of a bus stop, but not both, are likely to have a minor positive effect (+) Sites that are within 1600m from a railway station or within 800m from a bus stop, but not both, are likely to have a minor negative effect (-) Economic 9 Sites where the nearest railway station is further than 1600m from any part of the site and the nearest bust stop is further than 800m away from any part of the site, are likely to have a major negative effect () (Source: Lincolnshire County Council)